Published On: Mar 29 2012 04:58:00 PM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 Shane Battier led the Duke Blue Devils to the 2001 national title, winning NCAA basketball tournament MVP honors along the way.
 He was then drafted by the Memphis Grizzlies in 2001.

 Battier was traded to the Houston Rockets in 2006, but was traded back to the Grizzlies in February 2011.
 He signed with the Miami Heat as a free agent in December 2011 and ended up winning two NBA titles with the team before retiring after the 2014 season.
 He is also a co-owner of D1 Sports Training in Memphis and in 2010 was chosen as the seventh smartest professional athlete by the Sporting News.
-He is now a commentator for ESPN for a year before leaving the network in November 2015.
+He worked as a college basketball commentator for ESPN for a year before leaving the network in November 2015.

 Bobby Hurley won national titles with Duke in 1991 and 1992 before being drafted by the Sacramento Kings.
 Hurley was involved in a serious car crash his rookie season.
 He was able to return to the Kings in 1994 and play with the team for several years before retiring.